 Even sparkling water is surprisingly controversial.
 You mightn’t think so, given it is just water with bubbles.
 Yet, there are some concerns, including whether the bubbles harm your teeth and the pH of the water.
 So, what’s the answer?
 Is sparkling water good for you or not?

-Is Sparkling Water Good For Your Health?
+Is Sparkling Water Good For You?

 - What Is Sparkling Water